 Consumers' attitude is something that leads to the goal encountered in the form of actions, speech, deeds and emotions of a person.
 Consumers attitude is a learned predisposition or tendency to react positively or negatively to product offerings (Sunyoto, 2012).
-In general, consumers play games because they are interested in the game itself, not the a dvertisement.
+In general, pnsumers play 1 cames because they are interes 47 lin the game itself, not the advertisement.
 If they like the game/advertisement then they will likely to buy the advertised product.
 Based on this explanation, it is proposed these following hypotheses: